walterpg/google-drive-sync/docs/install/upgrade1.md

 and complex configuration steps, which most users, and especially *new* users, would rather not endure.

+#### The New Built-in Credentials
+The Google-verified, built-in credentials used by the new plugin are *not* subject to the quota limits and security warnings which can occur with "personal" OAuth 2.0 credentials.
+And unlike the legacy plugin credentials, the new built-in credentials *actually work*, with your explicit consent, in new database configurations, and in databases with revoked authorization tokens.

 ---
 ### The Automatic Upgrade
 If you upgrade, the plugin will from then on use its own, Google-verified OAuth 2.0 credentials each time it uses the Google Drive API.
-By the time you read this, the plugin will hopefully have passed Google verification, and quota limits and security warnings will have been removed.

 The upgrade also removes any current authorization token obtained either by the old plugin, or by this plugin via the workarounds.
 Again, if you currently don't have synchronization problems with the new plugin, you can elect to ignore the upgrade now, while still retaining the option to [manually upgrade](#manually-upgrading-a-database) later.
+You will only be nagged by the above message once.

-But whether you do it now or later, the new credentials will require re-authorization, so you will be required to authenticate your account with Google Sign-in when you sync after the upgrade.
+But whether you do it now or later, the new credentials will require re-authorization, so you will be prompted to authenticate your account with Google Sign-in when you run a sync command after the upgrade.

 ---
 ### Manually Upgrading a Database